Shelter Case Manager

 - Provide crisis line coverage as necessary.

 - On call evenings, nights and weekends on a rotation with other staff.
+Includes, but not limited to, coming to shelter and doing client transportation after hours from hospital.

 - Believe in and act in accordance with the agency’s mission statement and goals.